 12. Aids Healthy Blood Pressure

-Sitting upright on a meditation pillow lets blood flow freely throughout your body.
+Sitting upright on a meditation pillow-cushion lets blood flow freely throughout your body.
 Regulating your thoughts and breathing means that your heart rate drops from when you're rushing around, and long periods of holding this position and becoming aware of your heart rate can help you maintain healthier blood pressure.